-Mission / Purpose Statement: The Forestry / Recreation Committee shall have the responsibility to manage and protect the County forests on a sustainable basis for ecological, economic, educational, recreational, and research needs of present and future generations.
+Mission / Purpose: The Forestry / Recreation Committee shall have the responsibility to manage and protect the County forests on a sustainable basis for the ecological, economic, educational, recreational, and research needs of present and future generations.

-Membership: Total of 3 members consisting of 3 County Board Supervisors.
+Membership: Total of three (3) members consisting of three (3) County Board Supervisors.

-Member Term: All members are appointed for a two year term to coincide with biennial organization of the County Board - Appointed by the County Board Chair and confirmed by the County Board.
+Term: All members are appointed for a two year term to coincide with the biennial organization of the County Board - appointed by the County Board Chair and confirmed by the County Board.
 Committee vacancies will be filled according to County Board Rule 13.

 Duties and Responsibilities:

-2. Implement the County Forest Comprehensive Land Use Plan, prepare amendments and update as required.
+- Implement the County Forest Comprehensive Land Use Plan, prepare amendments, and update as required.

-5. Negotiate and recommend the acquisition of land within County forests acquisition zones by purchase, gift or bequest or by exchange of County owned lands outside such areas.
+- Negotiate and recommend the acquisition of land within County forests acquisition zones by purchase, gift or bequest, or by exchange of County owned lands outside such areas.

-6. Review and recommend for approval to County Board the annual forestry division work plan and budget for the ensuing calendar year.
+- Review and recommend for approval to the County Board the annual forestry division work plan and budget for the ensuing calendar year.

-8. Review and / or recommend to the Environmental Resources Standing Committee of the County Board all proposed CIP projects of the County forests.
+- Review and / or recommend to the Environmental Resources Standing Committee of the County Board all proposed CIP projects of the County forests.

-10. Direct the monitoring and protection of the County forests from fire, insects, disease, trespass, invasive species, or from damage by animals or persons, or from other causes, in cooperation with the Department of Natural Resources.
+- Direct the monitoring and protection of the County forests from fire, insects, disease, trespass, invasive species, or from damage by animals or person, or from other causes, in cooperation with the Department of Natural Resources.

-12. Cooperate with the Department of Natural Resources on all matters pertaining to natural resource management of the County forests.
+- Cooperate with the Department of Natural Resources on all matters pertaining to natural resources management of the County forests.

-13. Direct the preparation and present an annual report of activities to the Environmental Resources Standing Committee and the County Board.
+- Direct the preparation of and present an annual report of activities to the Environmental Resources Standing Committee and the County Board.

-Other Organization Relationships: Work with the Marathon County Park commission.
-Encourage work with other County Board Committees, as the needs arise.
+Other Organizational Relationships: Work with the Marathon County Park Commission.
+Encourage work with other County Board committees as the need arises.

 Contact Information for Committee Members